Lima, Peru: Everything You Need to Know About the Capital City

 The Best Tours from Lima

-To travel to Peru is to awaken dormant dreams, to connect with yourself, to enter 5 thousand years of living history.
-Get ready to master the waves on totora horses, surfboards and enjoy sunsets in oases with protective dunes.
-In the mountains, with the sound of quenas in the wind, you will breathe the pure air of the Andes and contemplate with devotion the harmony of man and nature in Machu Picchu.
-In the Peruvian jungle, the Amazon River will welcome you with pink dolphins and invite you to dance, to be free.
-To cross the regions of Peru is to enjoy a mestizo gastronomy, unique and recognized in the world.
+Traveling to Peru awakens dormant dreams and connects you with yourself and 5,000 years of living history.
+Get ready to ride the waves on totora rafts and surfboards, and enjoy sunsets in oases surrounded by protective dunes.
+In the mountains, the sound of quenas in the wind will accompany you as you breathe the pure air of the Andes and contemplate the harmony of man and nature in Machu Picchu.
+In the Peruvian jungle, the Amazon River will greet you with pink dolphins and invite you to dance and be free.
+Crossing Peru's regions means enjoying mestizo gastronomy, which is unique and recognized worldwide.
 If your heart says yes, dare to visit.